Skip to main content

 Existing Components in Code-Native

 Prismatic provides a number of existing components that you can use in your code-native integrations.
 By leveraging an existing component, you can save time and effort by reusing existing functionality.
-Both public and your private components can be used in your code-native integrations.

 An example integration that uses the existing Slack OAuth 2.0 connection, Slack "Select Channel" data source, and Slack "Post Message" action is available in GitHub.